www3838438/dbu/doc/packages/image-editor.list.chroot.md

-To use a MIDI device (like a musical keyboard) as an input controller in GIMP, install libasound2 and read the how-to at /usr/share/doc/gimp/README.MIDI GIMP is an advanced picture editor.
-You can use it to edit, enhance, and retouch photos and scans, create drawings, and make your own images.
-It has a large collection of professional-level editing tools and filters, similar to the ones you might find in Photoshop.
-Numerous fine-control settings and features like layers, paths, masks, and scripting give you total control over your images.

-Many image file formats are supported, including JPEG, Photoshop (.psd), and Paint Shop Pro (.psp) files.
-It can also be used to scan and print photos.

-To open files remotely (like over HTTP), install the gvfs-backends package.

 To use a MIDI device (like a musical keyboard) as an input controller in GIMP, install libasound2 and read the how-to at /usr/share/doc/gimp/README.MIDI The Create Project provides shared resources for use by creative applications such as Blender, CinePaint, the GIMP, Inkscape, and Scribus.